 I am Me but We are We

 Every Linking child in Rochdale was invited to complete the verse and then each class was invited to select their favourite and contribute it to the collective poem.
 A number of classes combined their individual ideas to create something new.
 We have had some wonderful submissions.
 Each verse is unique and each verse belongs in the poem.
-So, I am me but WE are Rochdale.
-You can find the finished poem on Twitter here.
+So, I am me, but WE are Rochdale!
+You can find the finished poems on Twitter here.
 We selected a few of our favourites to share:

 Follow us on Twitter @RochdaleCouncil